bigearsenal/BECollectionView/README.md

 Open Demo project from `Demo` folder.

-With a simple Model T, a BECollectionViewModel<T>, a BECollectionViewCell, use can create a data-driven UICollectionView easily with default behaviors like pull-to-refresh, reloading, refreshing, selecting...
+With a simple Model T, a BECollectionViewModel<T>, a BECollectionViewCell, you can create a data-driven UICollectionView easily with default behaviors like pull-to-refresh, reloading, refreshing, selecting...

 ![Example of working BECollectionView](https://user-images.githubusercontent.com/6975538/179670090-cc837993-36d1-4b3d-89b3-d1077aff62b3.gif)